chooron/HydroModels.jl/docs/src/tutorials/framework_design_en.md

 When running a model in DeepFlex.jl, the following steps occur:

 1. **Data Preparation**:

    - Input data is organized as a matrix (features × time)
    - Parameters are provided as a ComponentVector
    - Initial states are specified
 2. **Configuration**:

    - Solver selection (e.g., ManualSolver for explicit Euler method)
    - Interpolation method (e.g., LinearInterpolation)
    - Time indices for output
 3. **Execution**:

    - Components are executed in dependency order
    - State variables are integrated over time
    - Fluxes are calculated at each time step
    - Results are collected and organized
 4. **Output**:

    - Time series of state variables (e.g., snowpack, soil moisture)
    - Time series of output fluxes (e.g., streamflow)
-   - Additional diagnostic information

 ## Conclusion

-Understanding the relationships between Flux, Element/Bucket, and Model components is essential for effectively using the DeepFlex.jl framework.
+Understanding the relationships between Flux, Element/Bucket, and Model components is essential for effectively using the HydroModels.jl framework.
 These components provide a flexible and powerful system for building hydrological models of varying complexity.

 The ExpHydro model demonstrates how these components work together to create a complete hydrological model:

 - Flux components define the mathematical relationships
 - Bucket components integrate these fluxes and manage state variables
 - The Model combines these components into a complete simulation system

 By leveraging this modular architecture, you can:

 - Build models from reusable components
 - Combine process-based and data-driven approaches
-- Create efficient and type-stable implementations
-- Support both single-node and distributed simulations

 This framework design enables a wide range of hydrological modeling applications while maintaining computational efficiency and scientific rigor.